Routing logic overview

 Transfer to skill

-Even after a conversation has been assigned to an agent, the agent still has the ability to transfer the conversation to a different skill that is better suited to handle the consumer's inquiry.
+Even after a conversation has been assigned to an agent, the agent still can transfer the conversation to a different skill that is better suited to handle the consumer's inquiry.

 In this case, the conversation will be rerouted to an available agent with the selected skill or wait in the select skill’s queue if there are no available agents.

 Following the skill selection process, the routing engine will initiate the agent selection process.
 This involves identifying all available agents with the relevant skill to handle the conversation and selecting, from those available, the most suitable agent to handle the incoming conversation.